-It seems that Blue Light Blocking Computer Glasses has become the it item but there is a lot of misinformation out there.

 - This is why lens quality is important in your computer glasses- Clear lens optics provide an unobstructed path for visual images so you can read comfortably.
 Read the fine print- what lens material are the lenses in the computer glasses you are thinking of buying?
 Our readers are made from CR-39 optical store premium grade lens material known for better optics than any other lens material.
 What grade is the lens material?
 High quality lens materials are made to stricker tolerances which translates into sharper vision.
 How the lenses are made are important also but if its not an optical grade plastic like CR-39 chances are its mass produced and the optics are not good.

 There is to date no definitive proof that blue light causes harm to the structures in the eye according to the American Academy of Ophthalmology.
-But eyestrain is a big problem today especially in the past year or so as staying at home has put us in front of our computer screens for hours just about everyday..
+But eyestrain is an ailment that can no longer be ignored especially for those whose work, school or lifestyle puts them in front of a computer screen for hours just about everyday.

-So, to sum it up- blue light glasses has the benefit blocking out simulating blue light but if the lens quality is not good and lens power is not correct- it’s not going to do what it’s supposed to do.Renee
+So, to sum it up- blue light glasses has the benefit blocking out simulating blue light but if the lens quality is not good and lens power is not correct- it’s not going to do one of the most important things it's supposed to do- eliminate your eyestrain.Renee